 The difference is 30 points, so you would make $30 for each contract you bought: a $150 profit (5 x 30).

-The US SP 500 is at 4,200, but you believe that it is about to fall as you expect the forthcoming US earnings season to disappoint.
+The US 500 (which is a US market, and therefore valued in $) is at 4000, but you believe that it is about to fall as you expect the forthcoming US earnings season to disappoint.

-Your prediction is correct, and the S&P falls to 3,275.
+Your prediction is correct, and the US 500 falls to 3935.
 When you sell CFDs, you’re still agreeing to exchange the difference in an asset’s price, but you earn a profit if the market falls and a loss if it rises.

 The US 500 has fallen 65 points, so you earn $65 for each of your five contracts – a profit of $325.